Harbinger-3/Ceilidh20/README.md

 ---

-# What is `stateVariant`?
+## What is a `stateVariant`?

-The `stateVariant` refers to an optional parameter that allows you to modify the internal cryptographic state of the cipher.
-It is an array of four integers that adjusts certain internal operations of the algorithm, potentially altering its behavior and the resulting encryption/decryption process.
+The `stateVariant` is an optional parameter that allows you to modify the internal cryptographic state of the cipher.
+It is an array of four integers that adjusts certain internal operations of the algorithm, potentially altering its behavior and the resulting encryption/decryption process, making it flexible but **it is not recommended to use**.

 ---